 - You didn’t use our spreadsheet template.
 Our template is available in the Resources tab to the right.

 When submitting a spreadsheet, please be sure to include your information beginning in the third row of the sheet.
 The first two rows will be ignored.
+There are also some helpful tips within the spreadsheet itself on the sheet titled "Review this first."

 I want to see what I submitted.
 How do I retrieve my submission?